benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         "Aim Bot",
         sheriff.quickShot,
         function(value)
             sheriff.quickShot =
                 value
         end
     )

-    create(
-        "TextLabel",
-        {
+    create("TextLabel", {
         Size =
             UDim2.new(
                 1,
                 0,
                 0,
-                    isPhone
-                    and 29
-                    or 36
+                isPhone and 29 or 36
             ),

         BackgroundTransparency =
             1,

         Text =
-                "click where you want to shoot — you dont need the Gun in your hand",
+            "click where you want to shoot — the Gun gets equipped and put away for you",

         TextColor3 =
             Colors.SubText,

         TextSize =
-                isPhone
-                and 8
-                or 10,
+            isPhone and 8 or 10,

         Font =
             Enum.Font.Gotham,

         TextWrapped =
             true,

         TextXAlignment =
             Enum.TextXAlignment.Left
-        },
+    }, sheriffSection)
-        sheriffSection
-    )

     local murdererSection =
         section(